Fred Booker (cyclist)

-Frederick James Booker (1944–2006), was a male cyclist who competed for England.
+Frederick James Booker (12 July 1944 – 2006), was a male cyclist who competed for England.

-Cycling career
+Biography

-He represented England and won a silver medal in the 1,000 metres match sprint, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Booker represented the England team and won a silver medal in the 1,000 metres match sprint, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
 He also competed and finished fourth in the 1 Km time trial event.

 He was a four times national champion and rode for the Birmingham Rover Racing Cycling Club.